gromnitsky/lostclipart/client/doc/terms.md

 * using this website in any way that is or may be damaging to this website;
 * using this website in any way that impacts user access to this website;
-* using this website contrary to applicable laws and regulations, or in any way may cause harm to the Website, or to any person or business entity;
+* using this website contrary to applicable laws and regulations, or in any way may cause harm to the website, or to any person or business entity;
 * engaging in any data mining, bulk data harvesting, bulk data extracting or any other similar activity in relation to this